1 0

 Many of these decorative items, such as finely carved wooden boxes and storage units, showcase both functional and aesthetic qualities.
 The use of bold patterns and vibrant colours remained significant during this era.
 See the images for details.

 The mid-20th century saw a resurgence of interest in traditional Māori design and crafts, driven by cultural revitalisation efforts.
-This era witnessed the creation of traditional-style wharenui and waka, often used for cultural and educational purposes.
+This era saw the creation of traditional-style wharenui and waka, which were often used for cultural and educational purposes.
 Māori furniture and artwork incorporated more intricate carvings and a return to earthy colours and natural materials, reflecting a desire to reconnect with their cultural heritage.

 In recent decades, Māori design has continued to evolve, reflecting a fusion of traditional and contemporary influences.
 Māori artists and designers have explored various materials, textures, and colours to create furniture that combines traditional symbolism and modern aesthetics.
-There has been a greater emphasis on the use of Māori motifs, such as the koru (spiral), hei tiki (pendant), and tāniko (weaving patterns), in contemporary furniture and interior design.
-Bold colour palettes and the use of both traditional and modern techniques have become common in Māori furniture design, allowing for a more diverse and innovative expression of Māori culture.
+There has been a growing emphasis on incorporating Māori motifs, such as the koru (spiral), hei tiki (pendant), and tāniko (weaving patterns), into contemporary furniture and interior design.
+Bold colour palettes and the use of both traditional and modern techniques have become prevalent in Māori furniture design, enabling a more diverse and innovative expression of Māori culture.

 IMAGE: A mid-20th-century Māori wooden box, intricately carved and adorned with paua shell inlay.
 Traditional shape and form.
 The interior label bears the inscription “Genuine Carved Māori Tapu.”
 The dimensions of the box are 100 mm x 100 mm x 45 mm.
 The term “Tapu” holds a special significance in Māori culture, encompassing a multitude of meanings and connotations.
 It can be understood as ‘sacred’ (tapu) or defined as ‘spiritual restriction,’ carrying a profound set of regulations and prohibitions.
-Anything or anyone deemed tapu is not to be touched and, in certain instances, should not even be approached.
+Anything or anyone deemed tapu should not be touched, and in certain instances, it should not even be approached.
 Link: https://www.orakeiobjet.co.nz/Objet-from-Orakei-Objet/Genuine-Carved-Māori-Tapu

 IMAGE: Antique Māori Tools for Engraving.
 Opere degl’ Isolani della Nuora Zealanda.
 Engraving from Cook’s voyages circa 1790.
 195 mm x 250 mm.
 Credit: https://www.orakeiobjet.co.nz/Art-from-Orakei-Objet/Antique-Māori-Tools-Engraving